sunshineluyao/infoVis_Week2/task_abstraction/Readme.md

   - **Faceting**: Cohort partitioning allows for streamlined querying and filtering by specific dates or age ranges, enabling comparative analysis across various Bitcoin age groups.
   - **Reduction**: By partitioning the raw data into daily cohorts and condensing it into a time-series format, complexity is reduced, facilitating easy comprehension of the large dataset.

-The encoding choices, coupled with cohort-based faceting, enable users to interact with the data in a meaningful way, ensuring the visualization’s integrity and alignment with analytical goals&#8203;:contentReference[oaicite:1]{index=1}&#8203;:contentReference[oaicite:2]{index=2}.
+The encoding choices, coupled with cohort-based faceting, enable users to interact with the data in a meaningful way, ensuring the visualization’s integrity and alignment with analytical goals.

 ## Conclusion